Sunday, 28 February 2016

 A political encounter

-We have been in Buckinghamshire this weekend to celebrate Russell's 50th birthday (a week early so he's still a young man!)
+We have been in Buckinghamshire this weekend to celebrate Russell's 50th birthday (a week early so he's still a young man in his forties!)
 I left work fairly promptly on Friday and got a taxi to the airport for my flight to Birmingham.
 James had already been in Warwick for the day so he collected me and we picked up a hire car.
 James goes down there so often that the staff at Avis all know him and were chatting away to him.

 Three day weekend